-Food is a standardized food safety assessment program for retailers as well as industry-branded food products.
+Food is a standardized food safety assessment program for retailers and industry-branded food products.
 The program is meant to support “small and less developed businesses” in developing their food safety management systems and making the first step towards implementing the Food Standard.

 What is Wholesale / Cash & Carry?

 The Standard was developed to optimize the audit procedures of wholesalers and cash & carry markets.
-These two distinct businesses are seen as essential connectors between producers and converters and commercial clients.
+These two distinct businesses connect producers, converters, and commercial clients.
 Besides a wide range of traded products, they can also carry out specific treatment and processing activities and develop their brands.

 Therefore, depending on the company’s core business, a tailor-made checklist applies to Wholesale or Cash & Carry.

 IFS Logistics is standard for auditing all logistics activities for food and non-food products, such as transport, storage, distribution, loading, unloading, etc. It applies to all activities, including delivery by road, rail, or ship, of frozen/refrigerated products or such products without cooling.